 The wallet pictured above is super stylish, and the woven cord makes it super strong and especially durable.
 We had not thought of making a wallet before and can’t wait to try this one in the color combination of our choice.
 We will be sure to post pictures when we do.
 If you make one, please make sure to share photos with us.
 We would love to see them!

 5. How to Make a Paracord Dog Collar

 There are so many fun projects out there.
 Right now, our favorite one is this DIY paracord dog collar.
 It’s the ultimate dog collar made with about 40ft of 550 cord.

 This DIY dog collar is your best bet if you are looking for a stylish collar that is also super strong and durable.
 You can make this collar in any color combination you wish, and the same weave can also make a matching, super strong and durable dog leash.

-These instructions and tutorial will show you how to use paracord and sticks to create a basic snare that will increase your probability of catching something in the wild.
-It is not nearly as difficult to catch game as you would think it might be, albeit primitive, this trap is effective and a great project to know for emergencies.
+These instructions and tutorial will show you how to use paracord and sticks to create a basic snare that will increase your probability of trapping in the wild.
+It is not nearly as difficult to catch game as you would think it might be–albeit primitive, this trap is effective and a great project to know for emergencies.
 Let’s get started on this cool paracord project that is one of our favorite survival DIY ideas!

 Do you have a favorite use for paracord, or an awesome tutorial that we missed?
 Let us know in the comments!